gavineadie/SatelliteKit/README.md

 `version/tag 1.0.24 ..
 (2020 Jun 04)`

-- provide a TLE initializer than consumes a JSON version of the new NORAD GP Element Set.
+- provide an (**EXPERIMENTAL**) TLE initializer than consumes a JSON version of the new NORAD GP Element Set.

 ---